icebeartellsnolies/leetcode/README.md

 # leetcode
-leetcode problems mostly solved in python bt a few are in cpp as well
+leetcode problems mostly solved in python but a few are in cpp as well